-The organic compound that is formed after one or more hydrogen molecules are replaced by hydroxyl groups.
+The alcohol chemical compound that is formed after one or more hydrogen molecules are replaced by hydroxyl groups.
 Hydrogen on the rings of aromatic hydrocarbons is replaced by hydroxyl groups and the resulting compounds are not alcohols but phenols.

 There are many kinds of alcohols in nature, including ethanol and other alcohols of the same series.
 There are many kinds of terpenes and aromatic alcohols in plant essential oil.
-Many alcohols are found in animal and plant oils, fats, and waxes in the form of esters.
+Many ALCOHOL Compounds are found in animal and plant oils, fats, and waxes in the form of esters.

 According to the amount of hydroxyl, it can be divided into one, two, three or more alcohols.
 Generally, a carbon atom cannot contain two hydroxyl groups, which are unstable with the geminal diol and easy to lose water and form carbonyl compounds.
 Alcohols can also be divided into primary alcohols, secondary alcohols, and tertiary alcohols according to the number of hydrogens on the carbon atoms that connect hydroxyl groups.